lix-project/lix/doc/manual/src/language/values.md

   Numbers, which can be *integers* (like `123`) or *floating point* (like `123.43` or `.27e13`).

+  Integers in the Nix language are 64-bit signed integers.
+  Integer overflow is defined to throw an error.

   See [arithmetic] and [comparison] operators for semantics.

   [arithmetic]: ./operators.md#arithmetic